paladin-t/crft/docs/manual.md

 # Part V. Sharing

+Switch to the `Workshop` tab on the main screen to use the following operations.

+## Workshop

 You can share your creative disks with the Steam community via Workshop, subscribe to play others' games and programs, and discuss or comment on any submitted disk.

-Switch to the `Workshop` tab on the main screen to use the following operations.

-## Exporter and importer

-Click `Export...` for exporting.

-Click `Import...` for importing.

-Exported disk is archived in standard zip package.

-## Submitting
+### Submitting

 To submit a new disk to Workshop, select it, then click `Push`.